 - Order enough invites, envelopes, stamps, and return address labels.

 - Assemble food and drinks menu and corresponding grocery list.
+If you need coolers or other equipment for food, make sure you have those ready, too.

 - Create special touches such as a guest book, graduation photo book, slideshow, and others.